ahmedev192/azure-eye-tracking-function/README.md

 ---

-## 📤 Output
+## 📤 Output Format

-The function returns the coordinates of detected pupils:
+Returns detected pupil bounding boxes as a list of coordinate objects:

 ```json
 {